How Vets Who Use Horos Store, Share, and Report

 Medical images stored in the cloud can be accessed from anywhere, shared with specialists or animal owners, and easily and instantaneously available for second opinions.

-Cloud-available data can be accessed from anywhere there is cell service or an Internet connection, on virtually any device, at any time.
+Cloud-available data can be accessed from virtually any device with access to the internet.
 By separating data dependency from physical computing, access to important information improves.
 This enables geographically dispersed specialists to collaborate on an individual patient.

 An additional advantage of cloud-based studies is that they can be combined and accessed right from within an animal’s medical record.
 Rather than having to review each separately, the now complete medical record becomes a more powerful diagnostic tool.

 Cloud providers shoulder the computing equipment maintenance burden, a nuisance not the preference of a typical vet.
-Also gone is the risk of technical obsolescence and the cost or replacing outdated technology.
+Also gone is the risk of technical obsolescence and the cost of replacing outdated technology.

-Cloud data is accessed simply via a web browser or downloadable mobile app.
+Cloud data is accessed simply via a web browser.
 No proprietary computing equipment is required to access it.
 The cloud obviates the issues associated with incompatible computing systems.
-For medical images, this means that they can be viewed on any computer, pad, or smartphone.
+For medical images, this means that they can be viewed on any computer, tablet, or smartphone.

 Sensitive or confidential data stored in a cloud environment resides in an encrypted state making an access breach more difficult.
 And since no data is transferred to or resides on the end-computing device, there is less risk of an outsider physically accessing this data.

 When cloud systems are substituted for physical computing systems, they become less susceptible to disasters, whether natural or man-induced.
-Everyone has had the experience of losing important information due to an operator mistake or a technical failure.
-Cloud computing systems are typically more resilient - duplicated in multiple facilities separated by hundreds of miles, served by different electrical and communication grids, on different tectonic plates and in separate microclimates.
+Cloud computing systems are typically more resilient - duplicated in multiple facilities separated by hundreds of miles, served by different electrical and communication grids, on different tectonic plates, and in separate microclimates.
 A disaster at one location will not interfere with operations or mirrored storage in the second.
 Even if your local computing equipment becomes disabled, you still have access to your studies in the cloud.

 While a Horos workstation is quite functional, it is not intended to be the ultimate storage device for medical images.
 Warehousing images on a workstation will ultimately degrade its performance.
 It also creates a single point of failure.
 Storage of important studies in a proper PACS system is always recommended.

-If cloud isn't a part of your specialty vet practice today, you certainly should consider the benefits you are missing.
+If the cloud isn't a part of your specialty vet practice today, you certainly should consider the benefits you are missing.
 While the cloud may still feel nebulous to some, it is an important step forward in the progression of medical information.
-With the cloud enabling added flexibility, accessibility and peace of mind, it is inevitable that progressive veterinary organizations should consider that alternative.